habitat-sh/on-prem-builder/on-prem-docs/migration.md

 Long Term Support for On-Prem Builder is provided for installations of [Builder via Chef Automate](https://automate.chef.io/docs/on-prem-builder/).
 This document will guide you through the steps necessary to migrate your On-Prem Builder data into an Automate Builder.

-NOTE: The migration will overwrite any existing data in Automate Builder (target) with the data from your current On-Prem (source) installation.
-The assumption is that the Automate Builder target node is not yet in use.

-## Preparing for a Migration

 The data that Builder stores is fairly lightweight and thus the migration strategy is pretty straightforward.
 On-Prem Builder has two types of data that will need to be migrated:

 1. Minio/S3 habitat artifacts